MOSES * EGYPT * SPAETH

 Dangerous minefield - Supporters and Criticism

-The gifted and shrewd writer and former Secretary to the Danish Prime Minister and later the Editor-in-chief at the Ekstra-Bladet (leading Danish daily tabloid), Victor Andreasen (1920-2000), was a graduate in political science and economics, and especially known for his knowledge and great interest in history, - he requested the the first volume of my book-series on Moses and was very enthusiastic about it.
-The book's positive and yet not entirely surrendering description of Freud's sometimes less historically consistent interpretation of Moses, made Victor Andreasen stop a completion of his review.
+The gifted and shrewd writer and former Secretary to the Danish Prime Minister and later the Editor-in-chief at Ekstra-Bladet (leading Danish daily tabloid), Victor Andreasen (1920-2000), was a graduate in political science and economics, and especially known for his knowledge and great interest in history, - he requested the first volume of my book-series on Moses and was very enthusiastic about it.
+The book's positive and yet not entirely surrendering description of Freud's sometimes less historically consistent interpretation of Moses made Victor Andreasen stop the completion of his review.
 He presented me with a private, 16-page letter about the book and the problem.

 Freud's most uncritical supporters should have known better - that in reality when Freud published his book on Moses, and many of the reviews were terrible, and reactions to the book often bitter, then Freud himself was delighted, - "...
 Quite a worthy exit ...", he called the Moses book.